 Despite being deaf and blind she accomplished more than 99.9% of people in human history.
 She co-founded the American Civil Liberties Union, authored more than a dozen books and remains an enduring symbol of courage and triumph over adversity.

-Her lasting legacy is felt in the female rights movement today and with declining male achievement and woman now the majority in most Universities, I’m sure we’ll see a lot more female polymaths like her in the future.
+Her lasting legacy is felt in the female rights movement today and with declining male achievement and women now the majority in most Universities, I’m sure we’ll see a lot more female polymaths like her in the future.

 Recommendation: Read her fascinating autobiography The Story of My Life.